Skip to main content

 Image from Nichon Glerum

-The Kindermuseum section of the Jewish Museum contains a treasure trove of child-friendly interactive exhibits in the form of an imaginatively decorated Jewish home.
-Each room offers a new way to engage with Jewish culture and traditions through educational play.
+The moving and informative Jewish Museum's children's section contains a treasure trove of child-friendly interactive exhibits.
+Created in the form of an imaginatively decorated Jewish home, each room offers a new way to engage with Jewish culture and traditions through educational play.
 Find out about kosher food in the kitchen, learn about the Torah in the study, and test your musical skills on instruments used for particular Jewish holidays in the music room.